kisom/whereami/README.md

 There's an unimplemented test suite that Stack setup for me that I haven't touched.

+## The stack

+The stack currently used is

++ Haskell (Scotty/Warp/WAI, sqlite-simple, and aeson) for the backend
++ POJS and HTML for the frontend (there's no CSS at the moment)
++ SQLite3 for the database
++ Stackage for the build system, although there's a Makefile for convenience
++ Docker and docker-compose for deployment

 ## Dependencies

 On Ubuntu, install `haskell-stack`.